NEWS & UPDATES

 Training Still Running As Usual

-Regarding the COVID-19 pandemic, we have not yet received a directive from the Australian Skills Quality Authority (ASQA) that says we can no longer run our courses.
+Regarding the COVID-19 pandemic, we have not yet received a directive from the Department of Health or the Australian Skills Quality Authority (ASQA) that says we can no longer run our courses.
 As such, our courses are still being delivered at both of our training centres in West Swan and Jandakot, but some courses are being delivered with a few small changes, where you can also complete these courses from your workplace or at home via online or remote facilitation (video-conferencing).

 What Is Australian Training Management Doing To Prevent The Spread Of Covid-19?